thales-ken/gym-planner/README.md

 # gym-planner
-Web application that manages workout routines and data for gym users.
+A web application designed to manage workout routines and track data for gym users.